How to use Folia if you have IgA Nephropathy

 Faster flare-up recovery

 Sherri gets upper respiratory infections (URIs) quite often in the fall and winter, so she wanted to understand how URIs affect her IgAN.
-She uses Folia to track her symptoms fairly regularly (she tracks as part of her evening routine), so she started to also track when she got an URI in the “What Else Happened” section of her Journal.
+She uses Folia to track each night as part of her evening routine, and she began also keeping track of when she developed URIs in the “What Else Happened” section of her Journal.

 She also tracks her flare-ups using the Flare feature, and notes “Illness” and “Respiratory Infection” as a trigger on the flare form, along with the symptoms that are flaring.

-She was able to see in her Insights section that Illness/URIs were causing her back pain and fatigue to skyrocket.
+She was able to see in her Insights section that Illness/URIs were coinciding with increased severity of back pain and fatigue.
 What helped her most during these flares was making sure she got enough sleep and rest.

 Beating the bloat: Uncovering the real trigger

-Chris was put on prednisone, and started noticing he would get bloated more often than not.
-He thought it was the prednisone, so he started tracking when he was feeling bloated so he could let his doctor know how the prednisone was affecting him.
-He tracked what time he would start to feel bloated so he could figure out if it always happened a certain amount of time after taking his medication.
+Chris was put on prednisone, and started noticing frequent bloating.
+He had a hunch that it was related to this new medication, so he started tracking when he was feeling bloated so he could show his doctor how the prednisone doses were coinciding with bloating.
+He tracked what time of day he would start to feel bloated so he could figure out if it always happened a certain amount of time after taking his medication.

-He would also track his meals regularly, and he soon realized that his bloating would happen shortly after eating, but not after every meal.
+Chris also tracked his meals regularly, and he soon realized that his bloating would happen shortly after eating, but not after every meal.

-He started tracking his meals a little more closely, noting if he had gluten, dairy, red meat, tree nuts etc. He soon discovered it was actually gluten and dairy that was causing his bloat more than the prednisone.
+When he dug into food groups and allergens more closely, he saw if he had gluten, dairy, red meat, or tree nuts that his symptoms were worse.
+He soon discovered it was actually gluten and dairy that was causing his bloat more than the prednisone.
 With some diet changes, he’s able to manage the bloat most of the time.